CommonAccord/Cmacc-NFP/Doc/NFP/MO/ByLaws/Sec/ByLaws_Board_01.md

 Alt4.sec=<font color="red">Two options are available here - in format Alt-X.sec.</font>

+Note=in the document, this section is 3.4.sec:

+4.SecName=3.4

-4.Alt1.sec=<font color="red">Directors shall be allowed to receive reasonable compensation equal to that of other directors in similarly situated non-profits.</font>
+4.Alt1.sec=Directors shall be allowed to receive reasonable compensation equal to that of other directors in similarly situated non-profits.

-4.Alt2.sec=<font color="red">Directors shall serve without compensation for services as a member of the Board, except that by resolution of the Board, Directors may be reimbursed for expenses incurred on behalf of the Corporation.</font>
+4.Alt2.sec=Directors shall serve without compensation for services as a member of the Board, except that by resolution of the Board, Directors may be reimbursed for expenses incurred on behalf of the Corporation.

 4.=[Z/Alt/2]